lovincyrus/coolection/README.md

 When this is complete, you have a local pg instance running on `localhost:5432` with the database `coolection`.

-While the local database is running, you can run the following commands:
+If you want to stop the database, you can run the following command:

 ```bash
 # Stop the database